1912 Minnesota gubernatorial election

 The 1912 Minnesota gubernatorial election took place on November 5, 1912.
-Republican Party of Minnesota candidate Adolph Olson Eberhart defeated Democratic Party of Minnesota challenger Peter M. Ringdal.
+Republican Party of Minnesota incumbent Adolph Olson Eberhart defeated Democratic Party of Minnesota challenger Peter M. Ringdal, Progressive Party challenger Paul V. Collins, and two other third-party candidates with unusually strong showings.

 Republican primary

 Background

 In 1909, then-Lieutenant Governor Adolph Eberhart ascended to the governorship after the death of Democratic Governor John A. Johnson.
 Eberhart entered office during a time of political upheaval in Minnesota.

-The Democrats had not won the governorship in Minnesota from 1860 until nearly 1900 when John Lind was elected Governor in 1898 in a union ticket with the People's Party.
-Since then, Democrats had been able to consolidate significant third-party movements in Minnesota and had won the governorship in 1904, 1906, and 1908 under Governor John A. Johnson whose reforms had won him bipartisan appeal.
+The Democrats had not won the governorship in Minnesota from 1860 until nearly 1900, when John Lind was elected governor in 1898 in a union ticket with the People's Party.
+Since then, Democrats had been able to consolidate significant third-party movements in Minnesota and had won the governorship in 1904, 1906, and 1908 under Governor John A. Johnson, whose reforms had won him bipartisan appeal.
 He was compared to Abraham Lincoln and was hailed as an "idol of the people."

 However, Democrats had not successfully consolidated all third parties in Minnesota.
 The Prohibition Party, formerly allied with the Republicans, was gaining strength in the run up to the passage of the 18th Amendment.
 Additionally, a Socialist Party popular with Scandinavian immigrants had sprung up on the Iron Range under the name of the Public Ownership Party.

 Not only were Republicans contending with a newly strong Democratic Party and insurgent third parties, but also with a significant rebellion from their own voters.
 Just as such a rift had festered in the presidential election, the divide between progressive Republicans and reactionary Republicans grew to a fever pitch in Minnesota.
 Progressive Republicans held that reactionary Republicans (like Governor Eberhart) had been using their political machine to hold up popular reforms of the day, like referendums, recall elections, and railroad regulations.

 All these factors were amplified by the fact that this was Minnesota's first ever statewide primary in 1912.